elleem/reading-notes/401/reading08.md

 What is a decorator in Python?

-decorators wrap a function, modifying its behavior.
+decorators wrap a function, modifying its behavior. use the @ symbol, sometimes called pie syntax.

 Explain the concept of decorators in Python.
 How do they work, and what are some common use cases for them?
 Provide an example of a simple decorator function from the reading.